magistermaks/fabric/wiki/mixins/mixins.md

 ## Mixins
 [Back](/README.md)

 This article describes how to use Mixins to effectively modify existing classes.
 Note: The method modifications listed in these articles are more of a reference of what the code effectively does, and not exactly how it does it.
+You can see mixin's javadoc here: [Javadoc](https://jenkins.liteloader.com/view/Other/job/Mixin/javadoc/index.html)

 #### Table of Contents
 * Basics